 2023-2024 Revenue Growth: 10.8%

-The Global Tourism industry is expected to decrease an annualized 4.3% to $1.3 trillion over the five years to 2021.
-Global tourism has performed well during most of the five-year period, with emerging economies continuing to stimulate growth.
-Moreover, countries in Asia and South America have experienced robust growth in per capita income, which has enabled consumers in these regions to take overseas trips in increasing numbers.
-However, due to the COVID-19 (coronavirus) pandemic, industry revenue is expected to decline nearly 50.0% in 2020.
-The global outbreak is expected to have an enormous effect on all tourism-related industries as many...
+The industry will increase at a CAGR of 0.8% to $2.3 trillion over the five years to 2023, including a growth of 13.9% in 2023 alone.
+Global tourism has performed well during most of the five-year period, with emerging economies stimulating growth.
+Countries in Asia and South America have experienced robust growth in per capita income, which has enabled consumers in these regions to take overseas trips in increasing numbers.
+But because of COVID-19, industry revenue collapsed 40.1% in 2020.
+The global outbreak had an enormous effect on all tourism-related industries as many countries suspended international travel and limited the...
 Learn More

 2023-2024 Revenue Growth: 7.7%